Great Smoky Mountains National Park Information

 Flora

 As with the wildlife, there is a great diversity of plants, trees, and flowers in the National Park.
-Heed the hiker’s credo…take nothing but picutres, leave nothing but footprints.
+Heed the hiker’s credo … take nothing but pictures, leave nothing but footprints.
 The Great Smoky Mountains National Park is a delicately balanced eco-system.
 Picking flowers or plants means that some critter might go hungry later on.

 Donations

-The Great Smoky Mountains National Park does not charge visitors to enjoy the great beauty that so blesses this area.
+Although there is a parking fee, the Great Smoky Mountains National Park does not charge visitors to enjoy the great beauty that so blesses this area.
 The trails, roads, rangers, and programs are all supported by tax dollars and donations.
-If you wish to make a donation to help support the Great Smoky Mountain National Park and it’s many great projects, you may send it to:
+If you wish to make a donation to help support the Great Smoky Mountain National Park and its many great projects, you may send it to:

 Kodak, TN 37764